andrewjong/Deep-Learning-Paper-Surveys/README.md

     - MobileNetV2: Inverted and Linear Residual Bottlenecks
     - Fully Learnable Group Convolution for Acceleration of Deep Neural Networks
     - GhostNet

+  - Squeeze-and-Excitation Networks (seems to be commonly used in a lot of top architectures)

 - Neural Architecture Search
   - MNasNet [TO WRITE]